AllenNeuralDynamics/harp.device.cuttlefish/README.md

   * Duty Cycle
   * Offset
   * number of pulses (or infinite)
-* Input Capture Configure pins as inputs to detect
+* Input Capture.
+Configure pins as inputs to detect
   * rising edges (up to 500Hz)
   * falling edges (up to 500Hz)
   * both! (up to 500hz)